thurloat/thurloat.github.com/posts/2012-01-21-reusable-backbone-views.rst

       beforeEach ->
         @viewFactory = new ViewFactory

-        # Create the view using the factory so it gets the pubSub.
+        # Create the view using the factory so it gets the eventBus.
         @view = @viewFactory.create MyView

       it "should be able to respond to 'globalEvent'", ->